-- 1. Press the More quick access key () to access the second set of quick access keys. - 2.
-Press the Alarms quick access key (). - 3.
-If you would like to pause (suspend) alarms for the configured amount of time, press quick access key once.
-The Alarm Audio Paused icon (14:55) appears at the top of the display next to the message area along with a timer indicating the amount of time the alarms will be paused. - 4.
-If you would like to turn the alarm audio off indefinitely, press the quick access key a second time.
-The Alarm Audio Off icon (On) appears on the top of the display next to the message area to indicate alarm audio is paused indefinitely for this unit.

-Note: Press the Quick access key a third time to clear the display and resume alarm audio.
+- 2. Press the Alarms quick access key ( ). - 3.
+If you would like to pause (suspend) alarms for the configured amount of time, press (A) quick access key once.
+The Alarm Audio Paused icon ( (214:55)) appears at the top of the display next to the message area along with a timer indicating the amount of time the alarms will be paused. - 4.
+If you would like to turn the alarm audio off indefinitely, press the 🕅 quick access key a second time.
+The Alarm Audio Off icon ( 🔯 On) appears on the top of the display next to the message area to indicate alarm audio is paused indefinitely for this unit. - Note: Press the A quick access key a third time to clear the display and resume alarm audio.

-No alarms will sound while alarms are paused (suspended); however, if an alarm occurs during the suspension period, the Propaq MD unit will display visual alarm indicators -- alarm messages in the message area (white text on a red background) and red/white numeric displays).
+No alarms will sound while alarms are paused (suspended); however, if an alarm occurs during the suspension period, the X Series unit will display visual alarm indicators -- alarm messages in the message area (white text on a red background) and red/white numeric displays).

-Note: Your Propag MD unit may be set up to not allow pausing (suspending) alarms.
+Note: Your X Series unit may be set up to not allow pausing (suspending) alarms.

+Warning!
 When audible alarms are disabled, make sure that the patient is closely observed.